rakeshkaswan/datatask-interesting-subreddits-challenge/README.md

 * Checking data type for columns - float, bool, string, number
 * Checking unique, min, max values & max length of string columns (max length is char count of string in the column)
-* Relevant data mapping is created to read data efficiently using pandas.read_csv
+* Relevant data mapping is created to read data efficiently using pandas.read_csv with below Schema
     ```
     | Columns                | Data Types   |
     |------------------------|--------------|